backyardbiomech/newjekylltest/Labs/ADInstrumentsLabs/Electromyography/Electromyography.md

 ![](media/image2.png){:width="387" height="298"}

-*Figure 2.
+*Figure 1.
 The components of a motor unit*

 During a contraction, there is synchronous activity in a number of fibers in the same muscle.
-The electrical signal recorded from a contracting muscle is called an electromyogram, or EMG.
+The electrical signal recorded from a contracting muscle is called an electromyogram, or **EMG**.
 The EMG provides a depiction of the timing and pattern of muscle activity during complex movements.
 The raw surface EMG signal reflects the electrical activity of the muscle fibers active at that time.